Modern Slavery Act Statement

 - Responsible Minerals Sourcing Statement

-When differences arise between our standards and legal requirements, we apply the stricter standard in compliance with applicable laws.
+When differences arise between our standards and legal requirements, we apply the stricter standard.

-With the rapid evolution of technology, society’s needs, and stakeholder expectations, we continue to strengthen our policies and business processes for identifying, assessing and managing human rights risks.
-Through the Company policies outlined above, our human rights principles, standards, and practices are incorporated into a broader suite of policies.
-We conduct periodic internal reviews of our systems and controls and participate in human rights peer networks for best practice sharing.
-These engagements and disclosures enhance the transparency with which we honor our commitment to uphold and respect human rights.
+With the rapid evolution of technology, society’s needs, and stakeholder expectations, we continue to strengthen our policies and business processes for identifying, assessing and managing human rights risks, including by conducting periodic internal reviews of our systems and controls and participating in human rights peer networks for best practice sharing.

 Our Code of Business Conduct and Ethics